ninextycode/finalYearProjectNMF/README.md

 ### External libraries

-All the external libraries are listed in requirements.txt
+All the external libraries are listed in requirements.txt.
+To install them, run "pip install -r requirements.txt" in a terminal.